chailam/Operating-System-in-C/README.md

 ---
 <br>

-## Processor Scheduling Simulation in C
+## C. Processor Scheduling Simulation in C

 ### Overview
 Processor scheduling aims to assign processes to be executed by the processor (or processors) to achieve certain operating system objectives such as response time, turnaround time, throughput, and processor efficiency.
 Scheduling algorithms play a crucial role in determining which process should wait and which process should proceed for execution, thereby affecting the overall system performance.